 Seek out the valley's cultural events

 Enjoy fascinating events and unique festivals throughout the year.
-Iida's August puppet festival is the largest in the land and features performers from across Japan and abroad.
-Oshika Village holds a free kabuki festival twice a year in autumn and spring.
+Iida's early-August puppet festival is the largest in the land and features performers from across Japan and abroad.

 Taste something out of the ordinary

 The Ina Valley has plenty of tasty local food.
-Try the popular romen, a combination of the ubiquitous ramen and Japanese fried noodles.
+Try the popular romen, a unique local noodle dish that is different to both ramen and yakisoba.
 Sauce Katsudon is also an Ina favorite, consisting of a large bowl of rice topped with a deep-fried pork cutlet.